Lua Scripting Tutorial, Part 2¶

 end

-function should look like this now:
+The OnTriggerInteracted function should look like:

--- Function to rotate the switch
+-- Function to flip the switch and turn the light on/off

-if not lightIsOn then
+if isSwitchOn then

 else